In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Bonus Tips For Lower Back Strength & Preventing Pain

 Improve your general health & overall physical fitness.
 It will protect & benefit your lower back health.
-The following are simple ways that help avert the development, flaring or chronicity the lower back pain:
+The following are simple ways that help avert the development, flaring, or chronicity of lower back pain:

 Drink enough water